Although I usually choose healthy meat options on my carnivore diet, eating Spam is one of my guilty pleasures.

 Health Benefits and Concerns

 One of the biggest concerns with Spam is its high sodium content.
-A diet high in sodium can increase blood pressure, leading to several health problems, including heart disease, stroke, and kidney disease.
+A diet high in sodium can cause high blood pressure, leading to several health problems, including heart disease, stroke, and kidney disease.

-In addition, the high fat content in Spam, particularly saturated fat, can contribute to obesity and increase the risk of heart disease.
+In addition, the high-fat content in Spam, particularly saturated fat, can contribute to obesity and increased risk of heart disease.

 However, the research on the link between nitrates/nitrites and cancer is still inconclusive, and more research is needed to understand the risks thoroughly.
 This is the only one of Spam’s ingredients that might raise eyebrows.